myntra/goscheduler/README.md

 ## 1. HealthCheck API
 This API is used to perform a health check or status check for the server.It checks whether the service is up and running.

-This function provides a simple health check endpoint for the server, returning different responses based on the `inLB` variable to indicate the server's status to the client.
+This function provides a simple health check endpoint for the server, indicates the server's status to the client.

-**WIP** : inLB is not present anymore, this implementation will change, change the description after that
 ### Method: GET
 ```
 http://localhost:8080/goscheduler/healthcheck